 Resident Access to Information: Municipal communications need to be more centralized for residents to have easy access to the city information they need, including social media communication.

 Waste Management: Residents deserve more frequent recycling pick-ups and a cost-effective waste management plan.
 Simple measures, such as placing trash receptacles downtown and along Main Street to reduce litter will have a big impact.
+Weekly composting is also something that needs to be looked at as an option.

 Public Safety: Woburn paid over $50,000 for a consultant to conclude that our fire stations were crumbling and understaffed in 2013.
 In 2015 a new fire station was stated to be in its beginning stages.
 However, it was not until November of 2018 that a fire station committee was formed.
 Our firefighters should not have to fight for minimum staffing to keep us safe.
 Nor should they be forced to live in unsafe and unsanitary conditions.